mcneel/developer.rhino3d.com/_guide_topics/opennurbs/reading-render-meshes.md

       const int mesh_count = brep->GetMesh(ON::render_mesh, meshes);
       if (mesh_count > 0)
       {
-        // TODO: do something with the array of ON_Mesh objects...
+        // TODO: do something with array of ON_Mesh objects...
       }
       continue;
     }